NPKompleet/SimulationGUI/README.md

 ## Documentation
-The documentation and more details for this project is hosted on ReadTheDocs and the link is [here](https://simulationgui.readthedocs.io/en/latest/#).
+The documentation and more details for this project is hosted on ReadTheDocs and the link [is here](https://simulationgui.readthedocs.io/en/latest/).
+The document provides detail about how the whole application works and provides understanding on how to use it and extend it in the future.

 ## Building and Running The Project